National Poverty Eradication Programme

 National Poverty Eradication Programme (NAPEP) is a 2001 program by the Nigerian government addressing poverty in Nigeria and related issues.
 It was designed to replace the Poverty Alleviation Program.

 Background

 Poverty in Nigeria remains significant despite high economic growth.
-Nigeria has one of the world's highest economic growth rates (averaging 7.4% over the last decade), a well-developed economy, and plenty of natural resources such as oil.
+Nigeria has one of the world's highest economic growth rates (averaging 7.4% over the last decade), an underdeveloped economy, and plenty of natural resources such as oil.
 However, it retains a high level of poverty, with 41% of the population classified as poor by the National Bureau of Statistics in 2019 (63% were living on less than $1 per day back in 2001).
 There have been governmental attempts at poverty alleviation, of which the National Poverty Eradication Programme (NAPEP) and National Poverty Eradication Council (NAPEC) are the most recent ones.

 NAPEP

 National Poverty Eradication Programme (NAPEP) is a 2001 program by the Nigerian government aiming at poverty reduction, in particular, reduction of absolute poverty.
 It was designed to replace the Poverty Alleviation Program.
 NAPEP and NAPEC coordinate and oversee various other institutions, including ministries, and develop plans and guidelines for them to follow with regards to poverty reduction.
 NAPEP goals include training youths in vocational trades, to support internship, to support micro-credit, create employment in the automobile industry, and help VVF patients.